HOSSACK - DUCATI

 The Chassis :

 Norman is a very skilled CAD pilot and much work was involved in the basic layout, but that soon came to an end when the parts came together.
 CAD work can only take you so far, "there is nothing like touching the real parts" says Norman.
-CAD work can send you down the wrong path quite quickly and Norman now thinks the work would have been accomplished quicker and safer on a drawing board.
+CAD work can send you down the wrong path quite quickly and Norman now thinks the work would have been accomplished quicker and more safely on a drawing board.

 Everything from the middle of the frame forward has been rebuilt.
 In fact very little new metal was involved in the frame modifications.
 Most of what was cut from the original frame was used again.
-The frame modifications alone yielded an 8 lbs. weight saving.
+The frame modifications alone yielded an 8 lb. weight saving.
 Norman did all of the welding himself on his favorite little Miller 165.
-There were only 9 major machine pieces and these were done by local machine shops.
+There were only nine major machine pieces and these were done by local machine shops.

 The Suspension: